 “I’ll be right back,” Roscoe blurted out, grabbing a hooded sweatshirt.
 He ran three-and-a-half blocks to a neighborhood wine shop in a steady rain, convinced the owner to open early, and returned with chilly bubbles aplenty.

 “When you’re wet, you look fantastic!”
-Selena said, at first sight of him.
+A grinning Selena said, with eyes of mischief.

 That prompted an impromptu session, with Selena seated on the porcelain kitchen table.
 Once again, they delighted in their collaborative ability to please one another.
 If anything, it was still improving.
 And, that was that.

 The rain stopped and the clouds parted as they polished off their perfect breakfast with gusto.
 During the drive from Richmond to their destination, Harper’s Ferry, West Virginia, Selena and Roscoe sang along with a taped compilation of cuts by Dave Edmunds and Nick Lowe.

 Smitten with the sight of her, Roscoe could hardly keep his eyes on the road.
 “I’ve smiled at you so much I feel like a Cheshire cat on two hits of acid,” Roscoe deadpanned, as he pulled his pale yellow 1973 Volvo wagon into the parking lot of the quaint Hilltop Hotel.